• Skip to primary navigation

 Spices

-I individually measure Ground Cinnamon, Ground Cloves, Ground Ginger, and Ground Nutmeg in this recipe.
+I individually measure Ground Cinnamon, Ground Cloves, Ground Ginger, and Ground Nutmeg in this recipe, as my own pumpkin spice blend.

 That said, you can use a premixed Pumpkin Pie Spice Blend, if you prefer - about 4 ½ - 5 teaspoons of it.